aws-samples/aws-serverless-workshops/WebApplication/1_StaticWebHosting/README.md

 ### 2. Upload Content

 Upload the website assets for this module to your S3 bucket.
-You can use the AWS Management Console, AWS CLI, or the provided CloudFormation template to complete this step.
+You can use the AWS Management Console (requires Google Chrome browser), AWS CLI, or the provided CloudFormation template to complete this step.
 If you already have the AWS CLI installed and configured on your local machine, we recommend using that method.
 Otherwise, use the console if you have the latest version of Google Chrome installed.

 <details>
 <summary><strong>Console step-by-step instructions (expand for details)</strong></summary><p>